 Older youth are invited to serve on the Media Team and in many facets of worship leadership.

 A staffed nursery is available for younger children during the 11:00 worship service (and 9:30 summer service.)

-Trinity youth serve meals at Opportunity House and Family Promise, sing Christmas carols to home-bound members, participate in the annual CROP Walk, and serve those in need through Mission Trips, including a 2017 Urban Plunge to Washington DC.
+Trinity youth serve meals at Opportunity House and Family Promise, sing Christmas carols to home-bound members, participate in the annual CROP Walk, and serve those in need through Mission Trips, including a 2018 West Virginia Servant Camp.

 Trinfinity Nights (never-ending fun and faith) are held throughout the summer both at Trinity and at various members’ homes for younger children and their families.
 Check Steeple Notes for dates.

 Seasonal Events — Hayrides, Family Game Nights, Easter Egg hunts and more are organized throughout the year.